-One of the best things about getting a new credit card is earning a big cash-back bonus and even free travel just for signing up and becoming a cardholder.
-I should know.
-I have nearly a dozen credit cards, and I've earned a bonus for each and every one of them.
-As Slickdeals senior financial editor, I spend a lot of time reviewing and using credit cards.
-And let me tell you, the best credit card bonuses can put up to $200 cash in your bank account or help you stash away bonus miles for free travel (post-pandemic travel or otherwise).
+One of the best things about getting a new credit card is earning a big cash-back bonus and even free travel just for becoming a cardholder.
+I should know—I have nearly a dozen credit cards, and I've earned a bonus for each and every one of them.
+The best credit card bonuses can put hundreds of dollars in your bank account or help you stash away bonus miles for free travel.

 So whether you're new to credit card bonuses or you're considering applying for a new card, we'll walk you through everything you need to know about bonus offers.
-Admittedly, not all bonuses are created equal, so read on to figure out which sign-up bonus is right for your wallet.
+Not all bonuses are created equal, so read on to figure out which sign-up bonus is right for your wallet.

 How Do Credit Card Bonus Offers Work?

-Cash-back bonuses can be more flexible than earning points.
-Typically, you won’t earn as much cash back as you would point and miles, but it is easier to spend.
+- Cash back: Typically, you won’t earn as much cash back as you would points and miles, but cash is easier to spend.
 To redeem your cash-back bonus, just request a statement credit or check or have the bonus transferred to your bank account.

-A statement credit is money paid to your account by your card issuer.
-It essentially works the same as a cash payment to your account.
-Some rewards card issuers like American Express often offer statement credits as a payout for cash rewards or other point redemption.
+- Statement credits: The card issuer will issue you statement credit, and It’s essentially the same as a cash payment to your account.
 Statement credits can be used to pay down your card balance or they can remain on your statement as a positive account balance for future purchases.

 Which Credit Cards Give You Money for Signing Up?